 Lord Frederick Lugard is credited for introducing the Eze system of “Warrant Chiefs”.

-Igbos are predominantly Christians, mainly because they were unaffected by the Jiahad war led by Usman Danfodio in the 19th century.
+Igbos are predominantly Christians, mainly because the Jihad war led by Usman Danfodio in the 19th centuryy did not affect them.

 Meanwhile, many Igbos settled in rural areas remain faithful followers of their native traditional religion, known as Odinani.